BetterDiscord/Installer/README.md

         ├───actions         // Scripts performed by the installer such as installing, repairing and uninstalling.
         ├───common          // Common UI components such as buttons, checkboxes, radios, etc...
         ├───pages           // Component files for each page in the installer's setup process.
+        ├───stores          // Svelte store used for storing global data.
         └───transitions     // Contains custom Svelte transitions and animations.
-        └───stores          // Svelte store used for storing global data.
 ```

 ---